 For a list of frequently asked questions about The Museum at FIT, visit the museum's FAQ page.

-Will classes be offered in person or remotely this fall?
+Will classes be offered in person or remotely this spring?

-Under FIT’s plan for reopening, all fall 2020 undergraduate classes are being offered in online and remote environments.
+Under FIT’s plan, all spring 2021 undergraduate classes are being offered in online and remote environments.
 Class sections listed as "online" are conducted in a traditional online environment, with students logging in on their own schedule to do the coursework.
 "Remote" classes meet via teleconference at scheduled course times when attendance is required; students will receive login information and instructions after they register.
 (Note: All remote classes are taught in Eastern Time (ET).)
 FIT is using a hybrid approach for teaching studio/lab courses in the School of Graduate Studies.

-Use this link to search the list of fall 2020 course offerings.
+Use this link to search the list of spring 2021 course offerings.

 2. Click Submit.